smart-edge-open/specs/doc/enhanced-platform-awareness/openness-bios.md

 >**NOTE**: The Intel® System Configuration Utility is not intended for and should not be used on any non-Intel server products.

 The OpenNESS Network Edge implementation goes a step further and provides an automated process using Kubernetes\* to save and restore BIOS and firmware settings.
 To do this, the Intel® System Configuration Utility is packaged as a pod and deployed as a Kubernetes job that uses ConfigMap.
-This ConfigMap provides a mount point that has the BIOS and firmware profile that needs to be used for the worker node.
+This ConfigMap provides a mount point that has the BIOS and firmware profile that needs to be used for the node.
 A platform reboot is required for the BIOS and firmware configuration to be applied.
 To enable this, the BIOS and firmware job is deployed as a privileged pod.

  ![BIOS and Firmware configuration on OpenNESS](biosfw-images/openness_biosfw.png)